carlosmaniero/pygamii/docs/install.md

-To install Pygamii, you will need clone the repository from git and install.
+To install Pygamii, you will need to clone the repository from git and install.
 We are working to provide the instalation via pip :)

     $ git clone https://github.com/carlosmaniero/pygamii